Polyhedra

 Top left: the Icosidodecahedron.
 To its right is the Rhombic triacontahedron.

-These polyhedra illustrate an important geometric operation called "rectification".
-It consists of marking the mid-points of the edges of a polyhedron (for instance, the black balls in Figs. 3a and b) and cutting off the vertices at those points.
+These polyhedra illustrate the concept of "rectification" acting on polyhedra.
+It consists of marking the mid-points of the edges of a polyhedron (for instance, the black balls in Figs. 3.3a and b) and cutting off the vertices at those points.
 This results in a new face, provided those mid-points are co-planar.

 From this, it might seem that a rectification is the same as the intersection of two dual polyhedra whose edges intersect.
 That is the case for the rectifications of regular polyhedra, however, in general, the intersections of the edges of two dual polyhedra are not in their midpoints.

 One of the characteristics of these rectifications is that they have equatorial polygons, a consequence of the central symmetry of their Rectangular vertex figures.
-The equatorial polygon is a Square in the case of the Octahedron, a Hexagon in the case of the Cuboctahedron, and a Decagon in the case of the Icosidodecahedron.
-These polygons make it very easy to calculate the metric properties of their polyhedra like the distance of a vertex to the centre, 0R as a function of the edge length ℓ: These equatorial polygons can also be used with some of the previous faces to make new polyhedra, the Hemipolyhedra.
+This central symmetry implies that these rectifications themselves also have central symmetry, and therefore, that the equatorial polygons must also have central symmetry.
+As we've seen in the study of polygons, this implies that they are even-sided.
+These are a Square in the case of the Octahedron, a Hexagon in the case of the Cuboctahedron, and a Decagon in the case of the Icosidodecahedron.

 One way of making a Rhombic dodecahedron is by dividing a Cube into six (non-equilateral) Square pyramids, and attach them by their Square bases to the faces of a second Cube.
 This operation can be seen as the dual of making a Cuboctahedron by rectification of the Octahedron.
 This will be important later for understanding the 24-cell, and why 4-dimensional space has so many regular polytopes.
 This also has an immediate consequence: if, in a filling of 3-D space with Cubes (the Cubic honeycomb) we select half of the Cubes in such a way that the Cubes in each set don't touch each other at their faces (i.e., divide the set into two alternate sets of Cubes), divide the Cubes in one set into 6 Square pyramids and attach those pyramids to the neighbouring Cubes, we can fill the full 3-D space with Rhombic dodecahedra: this is the Rhombic dodecahedron honeycomb.